The most interesting facts about Mauritania, from the last country in the world to abolish slavery to the world’s longest train.

 22. In 2019, one of the world’s largest discoveries of natural gas was also found in Mauritanian offshore waters with a potential of 50 trillion cubic feet of gas – equivalent to around 8.9 billion barrels of oil.

 23. Mauritania has one of the longest trains in the world.
-The “Iron-ore Train” or “Train du Desert” is frequently 2.3km long when it travels from the iron ore mines at Zouérat to Nouâdhibou.
+The “Iron-ore Train” or “Train du Desert” is frequently up to 3km long and travels from the iron ore mines at Zouérat to Nouâdhibou.

 24. The currency of Mauritania is the ouguiya which divides into five khoums.
 It is one of only two non-decimal currencies (not divisible by units of 10 or 100) the other being the Malagasy ariary currency of Madagascar.